 Valor Roofing donates a portion of our profits each quarter to support Operation Second Chance (OSC) and helping heroes move on.
 OSC supports Veterans and their families by building relationships and identifying and supporting immediate needs and interests.
 They are dedicated to promoting public awareness of the many sacrifices made by our Armed Forces.

-In addition, the team at Valor Exteriors volunteers our time and resources in conjunction with OSC to assist Veterans in finding employment within our company and affiliate companies.
+In addition, the team at Valor Roofing volunteers our time and resources in conjunction with OSC to assist Veterans in finding employment within our company and affiliate companies.

 Charles Frederick Heinbuch, Jr. and Deborah Susan Hendry-Heinbuch were married on December 15, 1969.
 They are parents to me, and to my brother, Jeffrey Candler Heinbuch (d.
 January 7, 2015).